tytydraco/yessleep/out/BlackEyed_Susan.md

 Something came out of the dark.
-Eyes so dark that their head look hollow against the night.
+Eyes so black that their head look hollow against the night.
 A vaguely human skull connected to an infinite mass; like a broken flower growing out of cracked concrete.
 Muscle and vein contracting and compounding at every angle; ripples of flesh with every offset heartbeat.

 “…it’s been so *long*.”